 Relying solely on in-feed engagement is a short-sighted strategy.
 A truly effective approach involves treating social media platforms as search engines, combining mastery of their algorithms with proven SEO principles.
 This practice ensures your content is discoverable not just today through the feed, but for months and years to come via platform search, external search engines, and recommendation engines, driving sustainable, high-intent traffic.

 This dual-optimization approach is crucial for long-term growth.
 For example, YouTube creators like MrBeast meticulously craft titles and thumbnails to maximize watch time for the algorithm, while also targeting search terms like "how to use ChatGPT" to capture organic search traffic.
 Similarly, LinkedIn creators write articles with SEO-optimized headlines to appear in both LinkedIn's and Google's search results for professional queries, extending the content's lifespan far beyond the initial post.
+Google's own data shows that 40% of Gen Z users now use TikTok or Instagram instead of Google for local searches, making social SEO increasingly essential.

 How to Implement This Practice